oalcabes/ValRE/README.md

 In the configuration document, specify:
 1. the directory on your computer containing model output
-2. the name of the model
-3. the directory on your computer containing observational output (or the directory where you would like new observational output to be stored)
+2. the directory on your computer containing observational output (or the directory where you would like new observational output to be stored)
+3. the name of the model
 4. the date for the first day you are interested in validating, separated by year, month, and day
 5. the date for the last day you are interested in validating, separated by year, month, and day **NOTE: you do not actually have to have model output for your beginning and end dates.
 ValRE will simply extract all model files that are dated within the date range that you have given.
-Again, the date MUST be in the name of the model file!! *(note to self - talk to phil abt this prob)
+Again, the date MUST be in the name of the model file!!**
-6. detect previous event value ** explained in detail below, please read before changing from False
+6. the window of time before the actual event starts that ValRE should check for model output within (ie check for model output
+   1 day before event, 2 days, etc. and see if those have actually forecasted for this event)
 7. thresholds for the energy, the flux, and/or the probability
-8. whether or not you'd like PDF and JSON reports
+8. whether or not you'd like PDF and/or JSON reports
 9. manual inputs for hits, misses, correct negatives, and false alarms
+10. whether or not you'd like to consider having no model file for a given event a miss

-The formats in which all of these values must be given in are detailed in the comments of the configuration file, as well as in the "input formats" section below.
+The formats in which all of these values must be in are detailed in the comments of the configuration file, as well as in the "input formats" section below.

 Once you've filled out the configuration file, you can run ValRE from the command line.
 Once ValRE is finished